Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_08_audio_transcriptions/guide.en-gb.md

 ## Endpoint Limitations

-### Compatibility and Performances
+### Language Compatibility and Performances

-Different languages have varying levels of compatibility and performance with the models.
-Refer to the model documentation for specific details on language support and performance metrics.
-Generally, models perform best with languages they are specifically trained on, and performance may vary for less common languages.
+Whisper models are compatible with a **wide range of languages**, supporting approximately 100 in total.

+However, transcription quality and speed depend on the **language of the input audio**.
+While Whisper v3 models are multilingual, their accuracy varies significantly by language:

+- Common languages such as English, French, Spanish, and German generally produce the best results.
+- Less common or low-resource languages may yield lower accuracy or longer processing times.
+- Regional accents, dialects, or code-switching (switching between multiple languages in the same recording) can reduce accuracy further.

+Providing the `language` parameter explicitly (instead of relying on automatic detection) generally improves both accuracy and latency.

+For a detailed performance breakdown by language, see [Whisper’s benchmark results](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
+This includes word error rates (WER) and character error rates (CER) across different datasets.

 ### Prompt Length

-For Whisper-based models, the `prompt` parameter only considers the last 224 tokens (approximately the final 200 characters).
+For **Whisper-based models**, the `prompt` parameter only **considers the last 224 tokens** (approximately the final 200 characters).
 If your prompt is longer, tokens preceding the last 224 will be **ignored**.

 ### Parameters Support